 Timed Writing

-The children did all of the timed writing exercises in a composition book like the one pictured above.
-For timed writing, they used the same composition book each year, picking up on the next clean page.
+Composition Book: The children did all of their timed writing exercises in a sewn composition book like the one pictured above.
+These composition are very common in the USA and are typically generously discounted during back-to-school sales.
+I gave each of my children a composition book, and they used the same composition book for timed writing every year, picking up on the next clean page.

 How to do Timed Writing

 To clarify the rule: The children can write anything they want to write as long as they are writing words, not random letters or numbers.
 They do not have to write in complete sentences.
-It's nice if they do and those who do not might eventually write in complete sentences during the course of this exercise.
+It's nice if they do and those who do not start out writing in complete sentences might do so eventually during the course of this exercise.
 The point is writing something on a blank sheet of paper.
-Some are intimidated by blank paper and they need to get over that.
+Some children are intimidated by blank paper and they need to get over that.

 During the first and second weeks: